-The monitoring programme for dangerous substances has identified one transitional water body in the Neagh Bann, Inner Dundalk Bay, which is failing chemical status due to a breach of the lead standard.
-A wide range of chemicals, harmful to the water environment and which may be toxic to people, plants and animals and are harmful to the water environment, are contained in everyday products used in households, industry, forestry, agriculture, construction sites and water or wastewater treatment works.
-Runoff from roads and urban areas can contain dangerous substances from motor vehicle emissions.
+The recently introduced monitoring programme for dangerous substances has identified one water body in the North Western IRBD, the River Bredagh, which is failing chemical status due to a breach of the Polyaromatic Hydrocarbon standard.
+As the monitoring programme is new the extent of the problem with dangerous substances has not yet been fully assessed.
+A wide range of chemicals, harmful to the aquatic environment and which may be toxic to people, plants and animals, are contained in everyday products used in households, industry, forestry, agriculture, construction sites and water or wastewater treatment works.
+Runoff from roads and urban areas can contain dangerous substances arising from the combustion of hydrocarbon fuels.
 Some dangerous substances can be toxic to aquatic plants and animals at very low concentrations.
-They can persist in waters and sediments and slowly build up in the bodies of aquatic organisms, poisoning them and causing problems higher up the food chain or interfering with their natural breeding processes.
+They can persist in waters and sediments and accumulate in the bodies of aquatic organisms, poisoning them and causing problems higher up the food chain or interfering with their natural breeding processes.